Vijayvkb007/AgriVerify/README.md

 AgriVerify is a decentralized application (DApp) built using Hardhat, Ethereum, and React.
 It allows users to register crops on the blockchain and display their verification status using a QR code.

+## NOTE:
+There are lots of things to change, for now this is final results!
+#### Several issues which are needed to be addressed:
+- No Functionality for verifiers
+- No functionality added to register a farmer
+- More robust testing required

+These issue will be fixed soon :)

 ## Prerequisites

 Before running this project, make sure you have the following installed: